Consensual Non-Monogamy: Definition, Types & Tips

 Monogamy vs. Consensual Non-Monogamy

 Everyone spends a certain amount of time dating before settling down with “the one.”
-Meeting the one you’re meant to be with at a young age is a rarity, yet it does happen.
+Meeting the one at a young age is a rarity, yet it does happen.
 So many people have to keep looking before they meet someone they click with.
 Some people may keep dating even after discovering someone they can settle down with.

 Everyone participating in a non-monogamous relationship must agree to its structure to be considered consensual.
 One of the most common misunderstandings about non-monogamy is that cheating on a spouse or partner is a license.
 Consensual non-monogamy, on the other hand, is fundamentally distinct from cheating because of its emphasis on consent, openness, and honesty.
 Contrarily, cheating is a severe breach of trust.